cschell/who-is-alyx/Readme.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6472410.svg)](https://doi.org/10.5281/zenodo.6472410)

-This dataset contains over 57 hours of motion and eye-tracking data from 70 players of the virtual reality game [“Half-Life: Alyx”](https://www.half-life.com/en/alyx).
+This dataset contains over 110 hours of motion, eye-tracking and physiological data from 70 players of the virtual reality game [“Half-Life: Alyx”](https://www.half-life.com/en/alyx).
 Each player played the game on two separate days for about 45 minutes using a HTC Vive Pro.

 Features:

-- **Motion data**: xyz positions and orientation of the head mounted display and both controllers
+- **Motion data**: xyz positions and orientation of the HTC Vive headset and both controllers
 - **Controller interactions**: buttons touched and pressed
 - **Eye tracking data**: gaze direction, position of pupils, etc.
-- **Screen recordings**: videos of what the player saw through their head mounted display (coming soon)
+- **Screen recordings**: videos of what the players saw through their head mounted display (coming soon)
 - **Demographic data**: age, sex, VR experience and body parameters
+- **Physiological data**: for players 42 to 76 physiological data such as blood volume pulse (PPG/BVP), skin conductance and peripheral skin temperature with an Empatica E4 wristband, as well as electrocardiogram data with a Polar H10 chest strap have been collected (coming soon)

 This dataset was created for biometric data research at the [Chair for Human Computer Interaction](https://hci.uni-wuerzburg.de/) at the University of Würzburg, Germany.